million-views/packages/ui/elements/docs/demo-structure.md

   - Fix the burger menu to be like in the screenshot
   - Fix the MegaDrowndown menu to have proper backgrounds for light/dark mode and for all palettes
+  - Fix the cards to have proper layout (use grid?) to keep the buttons aligned